 Best Buy Trade-In

 Best Buy has a trade-in program for getting rid of certain used electronics, video games, musical instruments, CD’s and movies.
-See here for the complete list of categories.
 You can choose between being compensated with a Best Buy gift card or a check (for a little less value).
 Start the process by estimating the value of your item online.
 Take it to a local Best Buy or pay to ship it to a trade-in center.
 They will validate your item and make the final offer.
 This program applies to items like laptops, televisions and other products available at Best Buy and things like iPods, video games, mobile phones, etc. not available at Best Buy.
 Factors like condition, product age and specifications are all considered when they make you an offer.

 If you navigate deep enough into a retailers website, you’ll often find a list of traditional (like a rewards card) and not so traditional ways to save money.
 Even though unconventional discounts may not always be as readily applicable, it’s important to know what’s available.
 Of course a good ol’ coupon code is always helpful.
 One Project Closer maintains a complete list of discounts for Home Depot and other home improvement retailers.
 Check them out before your next home improvement project.